kysose/MS-Learn-Csharp/README.md

 # MS-Learn-Csharp
-My excercises on my freecodeCamp.org Foundational C# with Microsoft path Contains a currently updating set of excercises I've completed in Microsoft Learn.
+My excercises on my freecodeCamp.org Foundational C# with Microsoft path.
+Contains a currently updating set of excercises and challenges that I've completed in Microsoft Learn.